munkychop/bullet/README.md

     Bullet.setStrictMode(true);

-    /*
-        Now that strict mode is enabled, attempt to trigger the non-explicit message again:
+    // Now that strict mode is enabled, attempt to trigger the unrecognised message again – Bullet will throw an error due to the unrecognised message:
-    */

-    Bullet.trigger('someOtherMessage'); // error thrown due to unrecognised message.
+    Bullet.trigger('someOtherMessage'); // error thrown